 What is Interest Income?

-Interest Income is the amount which is allocated as interest received by the company investments.
-It actually is the revenue earned from the lending money.
-It is the term which is used by the companies on their income statement to report the interest earned on the cash held in the savings account, certificates of deposits or other investments.
+Interest Income is the revenue earned by lending money to other entities and the term is usually found in the company’s income statement to report the interest earned on the cash held in the savings account, certificates of deposits or other investments.

-Since this interest was not a part of the original investment it is separately recorded as interest income.
-This income is obtained by multiplying the principal amount by the interest rate for the time period the money was lent.
-This amount can be compared to the investments balance for estimating the return on investment (ROI) that business is generating.
-This revenue is taxable and is recorded in the income section of the income statement.
+Since this interest is not a part of the original investment, it is separately recorded.
+It is obtained by multiplying the principal amount by the interest rate for the period the money was lent.

 - For Bank of America, the total interest earned for the period was $57.5 billion.